intel/iotg-yocto-ese-manifest/README.md

 Make sure to have "repo" and the toolchain dependencies are set before proceed.
 All Yocto-Project*-based BSP is access contolled repositories.
-Please contact your Intel representatives for access.
+Please contact your Intel representatives for release tag.

 Make a new directory.